Ballerina Feet Damage

 Pointe shoes should fit tightly around the foot, allowing for toe movement without extra space inside the shoe.
 Many dancers recommend professional fittings to ensure the best results when choosing pointe shoes, as a proper fit can significantly reduce the risk of foot injuries.
 Dancers should communicate their body weight and comfort level to achieve an ideal fit during the fitting process.

-Dancers should wear proper clothing that allows visibility of their toes and feet during fittings and trim their toes and toenails beforehand to prevent discomfort and pressure on the toes and nail beds when dancing en pointe.
+Dancers should wear proper clothing that allows their toes and feet to be visible during fittings.
+They should also trim their toes and toenails beforehand to prevent discomfort and pressure on the toes and nail beds when dancing en pointe.
 These steps help achieve a snug fit, minimizing foot problems.

 Strengthening Exercises